zhaijialong/RealEngine/README.md

 My toy engine, mainly for rendering expariment and prototyping.
 It requires a GPU which supports DX12 Ultimate.

-It is not supposed to be used in production, and prefers clean design and code over being heavily optimized (especially in CPU side).
+It is not supposed to be used in production, and prefers clean design and code over being heavily optimized.

 ## some highlights